Canario5/Livesport-One-Row-Football/README.md

-# Livesport-One-line-Football - Google Chrome Extension
+# Livesport One Row Football - Google Chrome Extension

 ## _Football match scores packed in one simple line instead of two_ ⚽